Concordium/concordium.github.io/source/shared/net/guides/multisig-transfer.rst

 #.
 Select **Send GTU with a schedule**.

 #.
 All multi-signature accounts are displayed.
 Select the relevant sender account from the list of available accounts, and then select **Continue**.
+If only one account is available, this account will be selected automatically.
 You'll be able to change the expiry time later in this process.
 Use the scrollbar if you can't see all the information.
 Select **Continue**.

 #.
 In **Amount**, enter the amount of GTU you want to transfer.
 If the amount you want to transfer including the transfer fee exceeds the amount in your account, you’ll see a message saying **Insufficient funds**.
 This means that there's not enough GTU in the account and you’ll have to change the amount.
 (The amount must also be greater than zero.)
 In the **Transaction details** under **Amount**, you can see the estimated fee.
 Select **Continue**.